 So as I received the HQ5030 few months back, I never put them on for an outdoor flight.
-Because in my thrust test, I found them generate less thrust than the Gemfan 5030 props.
+Because in my thrust test, I found them generate less thrust than the Gemfan 5030 propeller and they are really easy to break.
 But today I am going to compare the HQ 5030 props with the Gemfan 5030, by the FPV video footage.

 Let’s have a look at this video first.